 There will be hard people, very few people who may not be heard of Ratlam Sev.A Sev from Ratlam Madhya Pradesh with its excellent light-yellow color is so crispy that it is fried.It is prepared with some spices and gram flour.
 It has an interesting history.

 When Moghul emperors were traveling from the Malwa region (now this area is called Madhya Pradesh)They could not get wheat to prepare the seviyan (vermicelli for kheer), they started to search for seviyan.
 They inquired about it to the local Bhil tribe(a local tribe) and prepared it with gram flour.It is also called 'Bhildi serve,' said to be the herald of Ratlam sev.Which was first prepared for sale in the early years of1900s.This Ratlami sev got its GI tag in 2015.

 GI tag in India - GI tag website

-Since 2004, there are 361 GI tag certified products or services in India, which signify the product's authenticity for origin.
+Since 2004, there have been 361 GI tag-certified products or services in India, which signify the product's authenticity for origin.